hortonworks-spark/spark-atlas-connector/README.md

 "drop table" event from Spark only provides db and table name, which is NOT sufficient to create qualifierName - especially we separate two types of tables - spark and hive.

-SAC depends on reading the Spark Catalog to get table information but Spark might already dropped the table when SAC notices the table is dropped, so that is NOT consistent.
+SAC depends on reading the Spark Catalog to get table information but Spark will have already dropped the table when SAC notices the table is dropped so that will not work.
 Due to this technical limitation, we have to drop this feature.

 > ML entities/events may not be tracked properly.